14 Principles of Henri Fayol's Management

 How are Fayol’s principles used in modern management?

-Fayol’s principles are applied in various ways, such as defining clear chains of command, encouraging employee initiative, ensuring fair treatment, and balancing decision-making authority between top management and lower levels.
+Fayol’s principles are applied in various ways, such as defining transparent chains of command, encouraging employee initiative, ensuring fair treatment, and balancing decision-making authority between top management and lower levels.
 These principles help organizations operate smoothly in a complex business environment.

 Related Articles